 What we do: Flowering shares legal advice

-Harper James’ share scheme solicitors have the specialist business, commercial, legal and taxation knowledge to explain the implications of flowering share schemes for your business, and to help implement any chosen arrangement.
+Harper James’ employee incentives solicitors have the specialist business, commercial, legal and taxation knowledge to explain the implications of flowering share schemes for your business, and to help implement any chosen arrangement.
 Before doing so, we will take the time to listen to your financial and business strategic goals to ensure any guidance we offer aligns with your objectives.

-Due to the various types of share incentives available, including HMRC approved and unapproved schemes, it is important to seek expert advice to ensure that your business is using the most appropriate model which is as tax efficient as possible while achieving its intended aim.
+Due to the various types of share incentives available, including HMRC tax advantaged and non-tax advantaged schemes, it is important to seek expert advice to ensure that your business is using the most appropriate model which is as tax efficient as possible while achieving its intended aim.

 We’ll advise on:

-- The most suitable type of employee share schemes for your situation, including other unapproved options like growth shares, hurdle shares, and phantom shares, as well as approved schemes like EMI share options.
+- The most suitable type of employee share schemes for your situation, including other non-tax advantaged arrangements like growth shares, hurdle shares, and phantom shares, as well as HMRC tax advantaged schemes like EMI share options.

 - Valuation of the shares